canha42/pinterest-pin-it/readme.txt

 = 1.1 =
 * Unreased yet
+* Feature: New engine running - no longer JavaScript / JQuery will be needed to show the pin-it button.
+* Feature: Annoying "Image is thought to be 1024 pixels" message removed
 * Feature: Plugin translation (currently available : French.
 Soon : Brazilian Portuguese.
-Please help translating this plugin�!)
+Please help translating this plugin!)
 * Feature: Upload your own "Pin It" button
 * Feature: Uninstalls properly, removing options and cleaning stuff after removal
 * Bugfix: Now works with `short_open_tag` disabled
 * Bugfix: Now option fields are sanitized
 * Bugfix: Exclude- and opt-in- classes now correctly detected
 * Bugfix: Button won't show on non-WP-inserted images (i.e. other social media icons, "buy this" buttons, etc.) anymore
+* Bugfix: Post title / descriptions with ? and & would break Pinterests' description
+* Bugfix: <?php is now being used instead of <?

 = 1.0.1 =
 * Released 2012-8-15